vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

 [ Add function ][ Accordion ] Add plain style to accordion block.
-[ Design Bug Fix ][ Grid Column ] Fixed right margin when using grid columns outside of Lightning。 [ Bug Fix ][ Grid Column ] Content does not span full width when using grid columns outside of Lightning in col-12.
+[ Bug fix ][ Table of Contents ] Fixed visibility issue in 6.5.
+[ Bug Fix ][ Grid Column ] Content does not span full width when using grid columns outside of Lightning in col-12.
 [ Bug Fix ][ Core Group ] Fix stitching styles for theme.json in Group blocks.
-[ Design Bug Fix ]Fixed margin-block-start being attached to flow block [ Bug Fix ][ New FAQ ] Fix a typo in the font-family specification.
+[ Bug Fix ]Fixed margin-block-start being attached to flow block [ Bug Fix ][ Grid Column ] Fixed right margin when using grid columns outside of Lightning。 [ Bug Fix ][ New FAQ ] Fix a typo in the font-family specification.

 = 1.70.0 =
 [ Specification Change ] core/social-link, core/site-logo, core/site-title and core/site-tagline correspond to margin-extension

-[ Bug fix ][ Table of Contents ] Fixed visibility issue in 6.5.
 [ Add function ][ Breadcrumb ] Add the ability to input breadcrumb separators.

 = 1.69.1 =